andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 During the data download, I split boardgame data into three parts:
 - The first part contains general information about the boardgame.
 This consists of 108,015 game entries with 23 data fields.
-- The second contains data about other meta information for that boardgame, which in the original XML data was contained in `<link>` tags for each game.
+- The second part contains data about other meta information for that boardgame, which in the original XML data was contained in `<link>` tags for each game.
     This consists of ten types of metadata:
     - Artists that have worked on the game.